-Elisabeth Kübler-Ross's work sowed the seed of a vast palliative and terminal care network which has built upon her principles of communicating and supporting dying patients and their families.
+Elisabeth Kübler-Ross's work sowed the seed of a vast palliative and end of life care network which has built upon her principles of communicating and supporting dying patients and their families.
 Both the hospice system and the Macmillan nursing service have developed from such principles.
 Organisations currently providing services, information and support include:

 - The National Council for Palliative Care - the umbrella organisation for all those who are involved in providing, commissioning and using palliative care and hospice services in England, Wales and Northern Ireland.

-- Macmillan - an organisation which gives cancer patients and their families the up-to-date information, practical advice and support they need to reduce the fear and uncertainty of cancer.
+- Macmillan Cancer Support - an organisation which gives cancer patients and their families the up-to-date information, practical advice and support they need to reduce the fear and uncertainty of cancer.

-- Marie Curie Cancer Care - a charity established in 1948 which supports Marie Curie nurses, hospices research and information for the general public.
+- Marie Curie Cancer Care - a charity established in 1948 which supports Marie Curie nurses, hospice research and information for the general public.

 Further reading & references